dotnet/csharplang/proposals/records.md

 A valid `with` expression has a receiver with a non-void type.
 The receiver type must contain an accessible synthesized record "clone" method.

-On the right hand side of the `with` expression is an `member_initializer_list` with a sequence of assignments to *identifier*, which must an accessible instance field or property of the return type of the `Clone()` method.
+On the right hand side of the `with` expression is a `member_initializer_list` with a sequence of assignments to *identifier*, which must be an accessible instance field or property of the return type of the `Clone()` method.

-Each `member_initializer` is processed the same way as an assignment to the field or property target on the return value of the record clone method.
+Each `member_initializer` is processed the same way as an assignment to a field or property access of the return value of the record clone method.
 The clone method is executed only once and the assignments are processed in lexical order.